South Korean Won Remains Under Pressure

 1 min. read

-The South Korean won traded near 1,480 per dollar, remaining under pressure as elevated oil prices and a firm US dollar weighed on the currency despite improved risk sentiment.
+The South Korean won traded near 1,480 per dollar, remaining under pressure as a firm US dollar and broad risk-off sentiment continued to weigh on Asian currencies.